 All participants in the study, newly diagnosed with glioblastoma were standard chemotherapy treatment, and then maintained treatment with temozolomide (Temodar, Merck & Co).
 The device is worn randomly selected cancer patients.

-After a median observation period of 40 months and minimum two years of observation of the median survival was 20.9 months for patients who used the device against 16.0 months for those who did not.
+After a median observation period of 40 months and minimum 2 years of observation of the median survival was 20.9 months for patients who used the device against 16.0 months for those who did not.

 "Significantly higher percentage of surviving for 2, 3 or more years after diagnosis," - said the study's lead author Roger Stupp, MD, professor of neurological surgery, neurology and medicine.